promcon/website/content/2022-munich/sponsor.md

 Please see the [sponsorship prospectus](https://events.linuxfoundation.org/wp-content/uploads/2022/09/sponsor-cncf-2022-09.23.22.pdf).

-If you wish to take advantage of swag distribution, booth space, or free attendee tickets, please let us know in advance.

 ## Why sponsor PromCon?

 Prometheus is a leading open-source monitoring system and time series database